Close

 Flexibility in Location

-Inclusion of Self-Employed Individuals
+Inclusion of Self-employed Individuals

 Unlike HRA exemptions, which primarily benefit salaried individuals, Section 80GG also extends its benefits to self-employed individuals.
 Whether one is a salaried employee, a freelancer, or a business owner, as long as they fulfill the eligibility criteria, they can avail themselves of the tax benefits provided under Section 80GG.
-This inclusivity ensures that a broader spectrum of taxpayers can benefit from the deduction, promoting equity and fairness in the tax system.
+This inclusivity ensures that a broader spectrum of taxpayers can benefit from the 80GG deduction, promoting equity and fairness in the tax system.

 Supplementary to Other Tax Deductions